ucsb-cs156/f25/lab/project.md

 # f25 Legacy Project Launch

-On {{ page.assigned | date: '%A %B %d %Y at %l:%M%p' }}, in lecture, we'll launch the legacy code projects.
+On {{ page.assigned | date: '%A %B %d %Y at %l:%M%p' }}, in discussion, we'll launch the legacy code projects.

 This page describes how that will roll out.